travistan2003/Dote/README.md

 Milestone 2 - Prototyping:
 Finished Front End
 Finished all features

-Software Engineering: Designed the interface and completed the front end
+Finished BackEnd

 Milestone 3 - Extended System:
-Finished BackEnd
+Improved User Interface
+Extension Feature - Notification

-Tech Stack: HTML + CSS (FrontEnd) , MySQL (database)
+Tech Stack:

-Qualifications
-Eliza (A0282421M):
-Code_EXP Top 8 Runner Up - JC category (JavaScript, React Native) Scientist-In-School A* Star Programme (R) CS1101s/CS2030s/CS2040s (Java)
-Travis (A0273781W):
-CS1010A (Python)
-BT1101 (R)
-CS2030 (Java)
-BT2102 (SQL, Tableau)
+HTML (Front End)
+CSS (Style and Design)
+JavaScript (Functionality)
+Firebase (Backend)

+Scope:
+Deploy in web browsers such as Google Chrome or Safari

+Plan:

+Work Log:

 Software Engineering
 We adopt the Waterfall framework for a systematic approach to app development, while remaining open to Agile methods for flexibility.
 Our core functionality focuses on analyzing users' text messages to provide personalized feedback.

+Future Plans
 We prioritize mass testing and collaboration with industry experts for continual improvement.
-Our ultimate goal is to publish the app on platforms like the App Store and Google Play.
+We would like to get feedback and recommendations on how to better improve the app

 Conclusion
 We foresee significant growth as software engineers through this project.
 Our goal is to deliver a valuable solution that improves communication in relationships, fostering long-lasting, healthy partnerships.